Guinea

-Guinea, officially the Republic of Guinea, (Note: République de Guinée) is a coastal country in West Africa.
+Guinea, officially the Republic of Guinea, (Note: République de Guinée) is a coastal country located in West Africa.
 It borders the Atlantic Ocean to the west, Guinea-Bissau to the northwest, Senegal to the north, Mali to the northeast, Ivory Coast to the southeast, and Sierra Leone and Liberia to the south.
 It is sometimes referred to as Guinea-Conakry, after its capital Conakry, to distinguish it from other territories in the eponymous region, such as Guinea-Bissau and Equatorial Guinea.
-Guinea has a population of 14 million and an area of 245857 km2.
+At the census held on 1 July 2025, Guinea had a population of over 17.5 million and an area of 245857 km2.

 Formerly French Guinea, it achieved independence in 1958.
 Guinea has a history of military coups d'état.
 After decades of authoritarian rule, it held its first democratic election in 2010.
 As it continued to hold multi-party elections, the country still faces ethnic conflicts, corruption, and abuses by the military and police.
 In 2011, the United States government claimed that torture by security forces and abuse of women and children (including female genital mutilation) were ongoing human rights issues.
 In 2021, a military faction overthrew president Alpha Condé and suspended the constitution.

+Guinea is a member of United Nations, ECOWAS, South Atlantic Peace and Cooperation Zone, Organisation of Islamic Cooperation, La Francophonie, and African Union.
+Its membership in the African Union was suspended in 2021 because of the 2021 coup, but it was reinstated in January 2026.
 Muslims represent 90% of the population.
-The country is divided into four geographic regions: Maritime Guinea on the Atlantic coast, the Fouta Djallon or Middle Guinea highlands, the Upper Guinea savanna region in the northeast, and the Guinée forestière region of tropical forests.
-French, the official language of Guinea, is the language of communication in schools, government administration, and the media.
-More than 24 indigenous languages are spoken, and the largest are Susu, Pular, and Maninka, which dominate respectively in Maritime Guinea, Fouta Djallon, and Upper Guinea, while Guinée forestière is ethnolinguistically diverse.
+The country is divided into four geographic regions: Maritime Guinea on the Atlantic coast, the Fouta Djallon or Middle Guinea highlands, the Upper Guinea savannah region in the northeast, and the Guinée forestière region of tropical forests.
+More than 24 indigenous languages are spoken, and the largest are Susu, Pular, and Maninka, which dominate respectively in Maritime Guinea, Fouta Djallon, and Upper Guinea, while Forest Guinea is ethnolinguistically diverse.
+Despite that, French only is the language of communication in schools, government administration, and the media.
 Guinea's economy is mostly dependent on agriculture and mineral production.
 It is the world's second-largest producer of bauxite and has deposits of diamonds and gold.
 As of the most recent survey in 2018, 66.2% of the population is affected by multidimensional poverty, and an additional 16.4% are vulnerable to it.